 Less frequently, a lack of nutrients can cause poor flowering.
 Feeding is usually not an issue for these plants if the soil is very fertile and heavy in organic material, but in more barren soil, a good dose of spring fertilizer may stimulate the plants into producing more flowers.

 How can I use this plant in the landscape?

 Skeleton flower finds its best (perhaps only) use in shady woodland gardens with humusy, sandy soil.
-Because it is so slow-growing, skeleton flower is best planted in groupings and not as an individual specimen.
-The clumps of large, green foliage make for an attractive ground cover, but it can take years for a thick colony to form.
+Because it is so slow-growing, skeleton flower should be planted in groupings and not as an individual specimen.
+The clumps of large, green foliage make an attractive ground cover, but it can take years for a thick colony to form.